CogitoNTNU/MarketingAI/README.md

 ![img](/docs/img/vscodeSettup.png)

-Now you can utilize all the installed goodies form the environment ;)
+Now you can utilize all the installed goodies from the environment ;)

 ### Create a .env file
 Create a file called `.env` in the root of the project.
 This file should contain the following:
 * API_KEY: The API key for the OpenAI API.

+If you do not have an OpenAI API Key visit [OpenAI/API-Keys](https://platform.openai.com/api-keys) and generate a key
 NOTE: Never Commit .env to Version Control.
 The .env file should be kept private and never be committed to public repositories as it contains secretes like API keys.

 ```bash